Juniper/contrail-specs/R1910/telemetry_feature_blueprint.md

 pop-up which will list all existing telemetry profiles.
 Also hovering over a particular telemetry profile will show a side panel displaying the sflow details if attached to this telemetry profile.

+### 3. Configuring Appformix collectors from Contrail

+This step is mainly for in-band collector provisioning.
+This happens after autoconfigure roles.

+#### - Device Port Selection
+The following information are pre-populated from the provisioning wizard:
+a.
+Telemetry CIDR subnet
+b.
+Virtual IP IpAddress
+c.
+Hostname (Server name)
+d.
+Management IP
+e.
+Interface Name

+The user now has to only select which device in the fabric to connect to the configured server port.
+UI Option Device-Port is provided for this operation.

 # 7. Notification impact
 N/A